CrispyPyro/School-Vacation/README.md

 # Israel School-Vacation with HomeAssistant Sensor Custom Component
-Get Israel School Vacation in HomeAssistant
+## Get Israel School Vacation in HomeAssistant

- This sensor checks every hour whether it is a day off from school.
+This sensor checks whether today is a day off from school or not.
+The sensor is divided into two types, elementary school and high school.
+In Israel, the vacation begins on 22.06 in high school, while in elementary school the vacation begins on 01.07.
+Therefore there is a separation that allows the creation of separate automations for a school type.

 It's very useful if you set a input_bolean in HA cause you can make automation that set if is vacation or not.. example :
 ```python